cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

 }
 ```

-Now when the scene is run, the counter increments and retains its value between restarts.
-You can clear the value of the cache by the `DemoCache/Clear` menu item in the Unity Editor.
+Now, when the scene is run, the counter increments and retains its value between restarts.
+If you want to clear the cache, you can use the `DemoCache/Clear` menu item in the Unity Editor.

 # Conclusion
+I hope this lab demonstrates how to use events to manage the flow of data between different parts of a Unity project.
+By decoupling the components and using events, we can avoid tightly coupled code that's difficult to modify and maintain.
+The event system provides an efficient and flexible way to manage communication between objects, which is especially useful when building complex systems.
+In this lab, we have built a simple counter system that illustrates how data is passed between different parts of ARSIS.